 That’s because Medicare Part A and Part B treat different types of hospital care differently.
 Part A provides hospital insurance; it covers care when the hospital admits you as an inpatient.
 Part B is your medical insurance; it pays for doctor visits and outpatient care.

 “Observation care” is the term used by Medicare for services provided to patients who aren’t sick enough to be admitted but can’t be safely sent home right away.
-As a patient, it’s hard to tell the difference between observation care and inpatient care.
+As a patient, it’s hard to tell the difference between observation care, which is outpatient care, and inpatient care.
 You’re in a hospital room, in a hospital bed, getting tests, nursing care, and even medications.
 You may even be in the intensive care unit or other specialized floor.

 You may spend the night, and perhaps even two, since observation status can last as long as 48 hours.
 Fewer than 24 hours, however, is the norm.